 The table below provides split pace rankings for the male and female elites.
 Lynnfield Park to Cato Ridge is quickest for everyone but Gold men, where Winston Park to Pinetown separates the good from the great.
 Of note is that the last two splits are the slowest for everyone.

 Note: “Split Top 100” is the top 100 times recorded within the split for the entire field and “Overall Top 100” are the eventual Top 100 finishers.

 Doing the Splits

-The two large tables provide a detailed perspective of the men’s Top 100 finishers.
+The two large tables below provide a detailed perspective of the women’s Top 100 finishers.

 Medals Earned by Top 100 within Split

 There are very few runners who feature in a Top 100 split that finish slower than 9-hour for a Bill Rowan – and even fewer who don’t make it to the Moses Mabhida Stadium.
 This is in stark contrast to the men’s field where there is far greater attrition.